Witch Watch: Episodes

+Kara decides the class will host a haunted café, and Nico helps by casting a pair of spells.
+The festival committee once again asks Nico to help with the closing ceremony and she accepts.
+That night, Kanshi and Keigo become a comedy duo.
+They later decide not to go with the script Morihito gave to them.
+On the day of the festival, the café is a huge success.
+However, Kanshi and Keigo's comedy routine is a massive failure.
+Tenryu then informs Morihito of a note sent to the student council warning that magic will be used to commit a crime.
+Morihito considers telling Nico not to use magic, but his friends dissuade him.
+Morihito and his friends patrol the school during the second day, and pursue a mysterious suspect, but he is difficult to catch since he has had Nico's spells cast on him.
+Despite this, he nearly drowns until Morihito rescues him.
+The suspect is revealed to be Hajime from the festival committee, who was jealous his idea for the closing ceremony was passed over for Nico's.
+Morihito and his friends decide they will continue to watch over Nico and protect her.

 Cultural impact and reception

 Popularity and sales

 In June 2021, Witch Watch was nominated for the seventh Next Manga Award in the Best Printed Manga category and placed tenth out of 50 nominees.
 It was also nominated for the same award and placed second out of 50 nominees in 2022.
-By November 2022, the first eight volumes of the manga had over 1.1 million copies in circulation.
+By October 2025, the manga had over 4 million copies in circulation.

 Critical response

 Timothy Donohoo of Comic Book Resources compared Witch Watch to Kouji Miura's Blue Box and Shigure Tokita's Don't Blush, Sekime-san! due to both series having concepts and romantic aspects similar to Witch Watchs.